-- A. Testing of all first and second test urine samples - B. Clear and consistent communication with the District's Medical Review Officer (MRO) - C. Methodology and procedures for conducting random tests for controlled substances and alcohol - D. Preparation and submission of all required reports to the District, the MRO, and to Federal and State governments
+- A. testing of all first and second test urine samples - B. clear and consistent communication with the District's MRO - C. methodology and procedures for conducting random tests for controlled substances and alcohol - D. preparation and submission of all required reports to the District, the MRO, and Federal and State governments

-The Superintendent shall also select the agency or persons who will conduct the alcohol breathalyzer tests, the District's MRO, and the drug collection site(s) in accordance with the requirements of the law.
+The Superintendent shall also select the agency or persons who will conduct the alcohol breathalyzer tests, the District's MRO, and the drug collection site(s) under the requirements of the law.